TheBeef/SimpleRIFFLib/README.md

 ```

-1. This first thing we do is make an instance of RIFF named `RIFF`
+1. The first thing we do is make an instance of RIFF named `RIFF`
    - The class takes 1 arg, a bool that lets you set if you want an RIFF or IFF file
    - By default it will make a RIFF file.
-2. Next we open a new file for writing with the `RIFF.Open("Example.RIFF",e_RIFFOpen_Write,"EXAM");` line.
+2. We open a new file for writing with the `RIFF.Open("Example.RIFF",e_RIFFOpen_Write,"EXAM");` line.
    - The first arg is the filename, next we have the mode (write), the last arg is the file type
    - File type is used so we know what type of file this is.
 When we load it back it we check for this name.
-   - The name must be 4 letters long and made of AscII chars (0-9, a-z, A-Z, _ and space).
+   - The name must be 4 letters long and made of AscII chars (0-9, a-z, A-Z, _ or space).
    - You can pad a name with spaces.
 For example "DOG " would be valid where as "DOG" would not.
 3. We start a data block with `RIFF.StartDataBlock("DATA");`.
    - This will write the chunk ID (block name) to the file and reserve space for the block size